Money and Motivation: 4 Ways they are Linked

 Money is also a reward

 If a person does a job beyond the call of duty, if he or she does a good job over a long period of time, or if he or she exceeds the expectations with which he or she was hired, he or she deserves to earn more money.
-This is only fair.
-If someone who was hired for 6 hours but works for 8 hours with quality output, you should think about paying them for 8 hours, if you can afford it.

 If a person brings in more value than the money they receive, they should receive more money.